Whether you are already working on your project management or new to this for your small business, there is a lot to unpack here.

 Also, any successful project management depends not just on the project manager but on the entire team.

-So focus on bringing the productive and efficient team members who are balanced and in sync with each other and their manager.
+So focus on bringing productive and efficient team members who are balanced and in sync with each other and their manager.

 Start With And End In Your Mind